Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Applications

-where $\vec{\mathbf{1}}$ denotes the probability vector corresponding to the group's identity element.
-Hence we may determine $\zeta$ and $c$ precisely for any $s$ by finding the distribution induced by $k$ repeated applications of $\Psi'(\vec{s})$ as discrete classical Markov chain to a probability vector.
-This process may allow us to bypass the potentially harder problem of calculating $\Phi_{\vec{s}}^k$ for arbitrary quantum states with arbitrary extensions.
+where $\mathbf{1}$ denotes the probability vector corresponding to the group's identity element (not to be confused with $\vec{1}$, which equally weights all elements).
+Hence we may determine $\zeta$ and $c$ as in Corollary \ref{cor:simpleG} precisely for any $\vec{p}$ by finding the distribution induced by $k$ repeated applications of $\Psi(\vec{p})$ as discrete classical Markov chain to a probability vector.
+This process may allow us to bypass the potentially harder problem of calculating $\Phi_{\vec{p}}^k$ for arbitrary quantum states.
+Applying Theorem \ref{asa2}, for sufficiently large $k$ and when $\vec{p}$ has non-zero weight on at least some pair of non-redundant generators,

-This example is related to Example \ref{randomtranspose}, in which using a finite graph model, we obtain asymptotic bounds for symmetric groups in terms of transpositions. \end{exam}

-Convex combinations of unitaries are far from the only way to represent groups in Hilbert space, and other representations may admit analogous results.
-See \cite{bardet_group_2021} for a more comprehensive treatment and formal notion of group transference.